- Details

 Railroad: Detroit Manufacturers Railroad Company

-Bought portion of Detroit Terminal (Detroit Transit Railroad) from near Brush Street station east to Detroit Belt Line in 1902.
+Bought portion of the old Detroit Terminal (Detroit Transit Railroad) from near Brush Street station east to Detroit Belt Line in 1902.

 Operated by: Originally, GTW operated it.
 Then changed to the Michigan Central.
 Along Atwater Street between the Grand Trunk Railroad (Brush Street) and Mt.
 Elliott Street (Detroit Belt Line Railroad)